Seshcommander/TszLi_T1A3/README.md

 - Allows you to check price of Bitcoin on the specified date
 - Allows you to compare a specific date with the _current date_ (2022-07-07)
-  -Checks volume of BTC in USDT or BTC at the specified date
+- Checks volume of BTC in USDT or BTC at the specified date
+- Profit calculator allows you to see whether you have made a profit or not based on the number of bitcoins you had

 ![menu](./docs/Options%20menu%20interface.png)
 _Fig 1.
 Menu_